ibm-cloud-docs/monitoring/access_key.md

 If the access key is compromised or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.

-To renew the access key for an IBM Cloud Monitoring with Sysdig instance, complete the following steps:
+To renew the access key for an {{site.data.keyword.mon_full_notm}} instance, complete the following steps:

-1. Launch the IBM Cloud Monitoring with Sysdig web UI.
+1. Launch the {{site.data.keyword.mon_full_notm}} web UI.
 For more information, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. From the *Selector* button in the navigation bar, choose **Settings**.

 2. In the *Password management* section, click **Reset your password**.

-**Note:** After you reset the Sysdig access key, you must update the access key for any log sources that you have configured to forward metrics to this IBM Cloud Monitoring with Sysdig instance.
+**Note:** After you reset the Sysdig access key, you must update the access key for any log sources that you have configured to forward metrics to this {{site.data.keyword.mon_full_notm}} instance.